MrElementary/CodeMentor/README.md

 Clone the repository to your local machine using your preferred method.
 You can use Git, download a ZIP file of the repository, or any other method that you prefer.

-3. Navigate to the project directory: Open a terminal or command prompt and navigate to the project directory that you just cloned.
+3. Navigate to the project directory:

+Open a terminal or command prompt and navigate to the project directory that you just cloned.

+4. Dependencies:

+There are no required dependencies to be installed, modules used are included in the standard Python Library.

+5. Run the program:

+Run the program by running the following command:
 ```console
 > python resistor_networks.py
 ```